0install/docs/docs/developers/design.md

 This page describes the design of Zero Install itself.

+!!! note
-Note: Zero Install is based on the principle of [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection), and is sometimes therefore referred to as _the injector_.
+    Zero Install is based on the principle of [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection), and is sometimes therefore referred to as _the injector_.

 Everything 0launch downloads from the net by default goes in `~/.cache/0install.net/`.
 Every archive it downloads unpacks into its own directory inside this.
 So, there's one directory for ROX-Filer, and another for ROX-Session, etc. In fact, there's one directory for every version of ROX-Filer, in case you want more than one available.
 Every directory is uniquely named, so you'll never get conflicts when trying to install two different programs.